 National Environmental Management Act, 1998 (Act 107, 1998).
 This application is being undertaken according to the National Environmental Management Act, 1998.
 National Water Act (Act 36 of 1998) There is no need to apply for a new water use license for the taking of water.
 Please refer Appendix E2 for the proof of existing water use rights allocated to Darling Brug and Wagenboomsrivier Irrigation boards.
 Sarel Bester Ingenieurs submitted the EWULA for other activities that trigger section 21 of the National Water Act.
-These are the following: S21 (c) Impeding or diverting the flow of the water course S21 (i) Altering the bed, bank, course or characteristic of a watercourse WULA REF: WU7769 National Heritage Resources Act (Act 25 of 1999) A NID was submitted to HWC (Appendix G3.2).
-HWC commented (Appendix E1) on the NID and concluded that no heritage resources will be lost due to the proposed development.
+These are the following: S21 (c) Impeding or diverting the flow of the water course S21 (i) Altering the bed, bank, course or characteristic of a watercourse WULA REF: WU7769 Please refer to Appendix E2.1 for a letter from DWS accepting the WULA National Heritage Resources Act (Act 25 of 1999) A NID was submitted to HWC ( Appendix G3.2 ).
+HWC commented ( Appendix E1 ) on the NID and concluded that no heritage resources will be lost due to the proposed development.